- Mission Director

 Key Partners: Ministry of Social Development, University Consortium led by Kyrgyz National University, civil society organizations

-The Collaborative Governance Program (CGP) works to foster effective collaboration among civil society, the private sector, and the Government of the Kyrgyz Republic for more responsible and accountable governance as well as a more credible and sustainable civil society.
-CGP supports Government efforts to increase civil society’s role in delivering services through social procurement mechanisms and strengthens civil society’s ability to shape public policy, enhance government transparency, and effectively advocate for citizen concerns.
+The Collaborative Governance Program (CGP) supports Government efforts to increase civil society’s role in delivering services through social procurement mechanisms and strengthens civil society’s ability to shape public policy, enhance government transparency, and effectively advocate for citizen concerns.

-CGP, through its partner, the International Center on Not-for-Profit Law (ICNL), prepared a substantive analysis of the legislation on social procurement and its current practice, which formed the basis of a new draft Law on State Procurement of Social Services (Law on SP) which addresses gaps and deficiencies in the current legislation.
-ICNL is also helping develop draft bylaws to complete the legislative framework necessary to advance the social procurement system.
+- CGP conducted a substantive analysis of the legislation on social procurement and its current practice, which formed the basis of a new draft Law on State Procurement of Social Services.
+The new bill, which addresses gaps in the current legislation, was the subject of nationwide discussion with support from CGP.
+Currently, the draft law is in the Parliament for review.